signerry/android-awt/README.md

 ### This is a fork of [windwardadmin/android-awt](https://github.com/windwardadmin/android-awt)

 This project provides java.awt and javax.imagio since we can't use these classes on Android.
-Code is taken from Apache Harmony, Apache Commons Imaging and [witwall/appengine-awt](https://github.com/witwall/appengine-awt).
+Code is took from Apache Harmony, Apache Commons Imaging and [witwall/appengine-awt](https://github.com/witwall/appengine-awt).

 ### Disclaimer: This library is hackish and experimental.
 You should not use this in production.
 Only critical issues will be fixed.